Process

 commercial spaces.
 Their educational section on their website inspired me to add the Recipes section of

-the tool so that people can share their recipes and knowledge with the larger Second Life Composting
+the tool, allowing people to share their recipes and knowledge with the larger Second Life Composting

 community.